 Our Work / Visual Arts / Cultures Collide

+Some of the Pre-Raphaelite paintings normally on show in the gallery were on tour in Japan, leading the team to explore the similarities between the cultures of Japan and the UK.
 By exploring the museum’s collections, the artists discovered a host of connections between Carlisle and Japan.
 They curated a selection of objects with local resonance as well as objects from Japan to explore important themes that connected the two cultures; Creature Comforts, Vibrant Industry and Natural Beauty.

 Cultures Collide: The Journey Continues